Serviceware/rocketcress/README.md

 A new web driver can be created by executing the `CreateAndSwitchToNewDriver` method from the `SeleniumTestContext`.
 The current driver can be switched by using the `SwitchCurrentDriver` method or by executing the `SetFocus` of an existing instance of a `View`.

 ### My tests are failing a lot in Internet Explorer, why?
 The IEDriver for Selenium is not the best, so it is really slow.
 If you run into issues with expiring timeouts in Internet Explorer, try adjusting the timeout.
-You can also increase the timeout in the tests by either settings the `Timeout` property on the `Settings` or passing in a different timeout value in the `Waiter.WaitUntil`.
+You can also increase the timeout in the tests by either settings the `Timeout` property on the `Settings` or passing in a different timeout value in the `.WithTimeout()` method on a wait action.

 You can also check with the `GetBrowser()` method of the driver if the IE is currently used and just increase the timeout then.